-As consideration for the Ares Agreement, the Company paid a non-refundable license issue fee to Ares in the form of shares of redeemable convertible preferred stock valued at \$

-13.1 million, resulting in Ares becoming a related party to the Company.
-The redeemable convertible preferred stock subsequently converted into

-1,913,501 shares of Class A common stock in connection with the IPO.
+As consideration for the Ares Agreement, the Company paid a non-refundable license issue fee to Ares in the form of shares of redeemable convertible preferred stock valued at \$13.1 million, resulting in Ares becoming a related party to the Company.
+The redeemable convertible preferred stock subsequently converted into 1,913,501 shares of Class A common stock in May 2021.

-In December 2020, the Company paid Ares a milestone payment of \$

-25.0 million upon delivery and initiation of the transfer of specified information and materials.
-The Company is obligated to pay Ares aggregate milestone payments of up to \$
+In December 2020, the Company paid Ares a milestone payment of \$25.0 million upon delivery and initiation of the transfer of specified information and materials.

-176.5 million upon the achievement of specified BLA filing or regulatory approval milestones and up to \$

-515.0 million upon the achievement of specified commercial milestones.
 The non-refundable license issue fee and milestone payment were recorded to research and development expense in the period incurred.
+The Company is obligated to pay Ares aggregate milestone payments of up to \$176.5 million upon the achievement of specified BLA filing or regulatory approval milestones, beginning with \$15.0 million upon the first filing of an approval application and \$20.0 million upon regulatory approval in the U.S., and up to \$515.0 million upon the achievement of specified commercial milestones, beginning with \$15.0 million if worldwide aggregate annual net sales reach \$250 million and \$50.0 million if worldwide aggregate annual net sales reach \$500 million.

 Subsequent to the effective date of the Ares Agreement, Ares is performing manufacturing technology and know-how transfer to the Company.
-The Company recorded related party expense of \$

-0.1 million and \$

-0.9 million to Ares for these services during the three months ended March 31, 2024 and 2023, respectively.
+The Company recorded related party expense of \$0.1 million and \$0.4 million to Ares for these services during the three months ended September 30, 2024 and 2023, respectively, and \$0.3 million and \$2.4 million during the nine months ended September 30, 2024 and 2023, respectively.
 These amounts are included in research and development expenses on the statements of operations and comprehensive loss.